Wise Money TransferSend Money

-The system initially developed to facilitate payments within the European Union and currently has been implemented by most European countries and many countries in the Africa, Middle East and the Caribbean.
+The system was initially developed for payments within the European Union and has now been implemented by most European countries and many countries in Africa, the Middle East and the Caribbean.

-Society for Worldwide Interbank Financial Telecommunication (“SWIFT”) is the formal registrar of the system.
+The Society for Worldwide Interbank Financial Telecommunication (SWIFT) is the formal registrar of the IBAN system.

 The downside of international transfers with your bank